Captain America: Civil War: Pre-production

 McFeely said that the idea of basing a film on "Civil War" had "been on and off the table for a while" at Marvel Studios, explaining, "it's a challenge to do it and make sure that all the characters that we've established, and everyone's established in the MCU are serviced and sound correct.
 Because there's a difference between the characters in "Civil War", which was written in 2006, 2007.
 The MCU doesn't exist [when it was written].
-There isn't a Robert Downey, Jr. or Chris Evans who has helped create the character[s] so we need to make sure that that template gets adjusted".
+There isn't a Robert Downey Jr. or Chris Evans who has helped create the character[s] so we need to make sure that that template gets adjusted".
 Joe Russo added that the "essence" of "Civil War" was used, such as "the concept of registration, the notion that heroes need to be either monitored or controlled because their power can be scary" being applicable.
 Anthony Russo expanded, "in a lot of ways [superhero registration] can be a political issue, and we didn't want the conflict of the movie to solely exist on that level.
 We wanted to figure out very personal reasons why everyone's relationship to this idea of registration is going to become complicated.
 That's what the relationship between Steve and Bucky allowed us to do, to get very personal in terms of why people would lean one way or the other."
 Executive producer Nate Moore added that "it felt like it was kind of the right time" to adapt "Civil War" given The Avengers, plus many of the Phase Two films (Thor: The Dark World, The Winter Soldier, and Avengers: Age of Ultron), all dealt with "world-ending experiences.
 We felt like we had to tell the next step in that story, which is ... what is the world's reaction?"

-Executives at Marvel Entertainment balked at the idea of Captain America and Iron Man coming to blows at the end of the film and wanted the Avengers to unite to fight Zemo and the supersoliders at the Hydra base in Siberia instead.
+Executives at Marvel Entertainment balked at the idea of Captain America and Iron Man coming to blows at the end of the film and wanted the Avengers to unite to fight Zemo and the supersoldiers at the Hydra base in Siberia instead.
 The Russos were not happy with this idea, with Joe Russo saying, "There's nothing interesting about that film.
 We're not here to make that movie.
 We're not interested in telling another superhero story."
-Feige supported the Russos, who were going to leave the film if the changes were mandated on them.
-This prompted Walt Disney Studios head Alan F. Horn to back the Russos with making the film as originally intended and lead to Marvel Studios to be placed from Marvel Entertainment into Walt Disney Studios in 2015.
+Feige supported the Russos, who were going to leave the film if the changes were forced on them.
+This prompted Walt Disney Studios head Alan F. Horn to back the Russos in making the film as originally intended, and led to oversight of Marvel Studios being moved from Marvel Entertainment to Walt Disney Studios in 2015.